jeremytammik/tbc/a/1927_new_analytical_model.md

 **Answer:** You have to be careful with Extensible Storage; it can cause these issues.

 I experienced the same issue with that sample in Revit 2022 when upgraded;
-I made the changes to `Application.cs` enclosed and no longer experienced the problem.
+I made the enclosed changes to `Application.cs` and no longer experienced the problem.

+Essentially, the changes consist of:

+- Constructing the schema when it is needed, not at start-up
+- Not passing entities `ByRef`
-Essentially, the changes consisted of constructing the schema when it is needed, not at start-up, not passing entities ByRef, looking for an existing schema and creating it if not found, via `Schema.Lookup(SchemaGuid)`, rather than just supplying GUID:
+- Looking for an existing schema
+- Creating it if not found via `Schema.Lookup(SchemaGuid)`, rather than just supplying GUID

-new Entity(Schema)

-instead of
+- Using `new Entity(Schema)` instead of `new Entity(GUID)`

-new Entity(GUID)

-Making use of `ExtensibleStorageFilter`.
+- Making use of `ExtensibleStorageFilter`.

 I guess the 'archive error' failure to open should be investigated regardless, but comparison between enclosed and original may indicate the cause.